Department of Defense: Actions Needed to Improve Management and Oversight of Dependency Determinations for Incapacitated Adult Children

 Department of Defense | The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness directs the Department of Defense Human Resources Activity to exercise its oversight responsibilities for the incapacitated adult child dependency process, as clarified, including the use of consistent and reliable data on applications and determinations for data-driven decision-making to identify and address deficiencies and to inform program efforts.
 (Recommendation 4) |

 DOD partially concurred with this recommendation, however DOD noted that it would address the recommendation after it takes action on our recommendation related to defining oversight responsibilities for the incapacitated adult child dependency determination process.
 In March 2021, the Under Secretary of Defense for Personnel and Readiness assigned oversight responsibility for the Department's permanently incapacitated dependent child program to the Office of the Assistant Secretary of Defense for Manpower and Reserve Affairs.
 As of August 2021, DOD has not provided us with any additional actions taken.
 When we confirm what actions the Office of the Assistant Secretary of Defense for Manpower and Reserve Affairs has taken in response to this recommendation, we will provide updated information.
 In September 2023, DOD stated that the office of Military Personnel Policy has been identified as the lead office responsible for the incapacitated adult child dependency determination program and that it is preparing an instruction to establish responsibilities for other offices.
-In July 2024, DOD stated that its instruction would be signed would be signed no later than December 2024.
+In November 2024, DOD stated that its updated instruction "Dependency Determination for Incapacitated Adult Children" is under review.
+DOD expected the instruction to be signed in April 2025.
 We will follow-up to determine if DOD has implemented its planned actions.

 |